Composite Classical and Quantum Channel Discrimination: Technical Lemmas

 \begin{lemma} Let $\S_n$, $\T_n \subset \cptp[A^n \to B^n]$ be closed convex and also closed under permutations, and let $\D$ be lower semi-continuous and satisfy the data-processing inequality.
 Then,

-i.e.~the infimum is achieved for permutation covariant elements of $\S_n$ and $\T_n$. \end{lemma} \begin{proof} First, the infimum is achieved since the infimum of a lower semi-continuous function over a compact set is achieved, and the supremum of a lower semi-continuous function is lower semi-continuous.
-Let $\E_n \in S_n$ and $\F_n \in T_n$ be two channels, and consider the permuted versions:
+i.e.~the infimum is achieved for permutation covariant elements of $\S_n$ and $\T_n$. \end{lemma} \begin{proof} First, the infimum is achieved since the infimum of a lower semi-continuous function over a compact set is achieved, and the supremum of multiple lower semi-continuous functions is lower semi-continuous.
+Let $\E_n \in \S_n$ and $\F_n \in \T_n$ be two channels, and consider the permuted versions:

-This can be seen as a permutation super-channel applied to $\E_n$ and $\F_n$, and it is known that any channel divergence can only decrease under such super-channels (see e.g.~\cite{gour_comparison_2019}), however, we will still show this explicitly again here for the reader's convenience:
+These two permuted versions can also be seen as a permutation super-channel having been applied to $\E_n$ and $\F_n$, and it is known that any channel divergence can only decrease under the action of such super-channels (see e.g.~\cite{gour_comparison_2019}), however, we will still show this explicitly again here for the reader's convenience:

 Define the channel $\mathcal{A} : A^n \to A^n \otimes R'$